AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

 **Sample Output**
 ![cakeRunner](https://user-images.githubusercontent.com/12989939/167034699-91f78db4-b728-41cf-9eb3-d151d1c9c9b3.PNG)

+## Extra Credit
+**Instructions:**

+1. Edit the Bike class to have the following attributes:
+   - `kind`
+   - `size`
+   - `cost`
+2. Create a no argument constructor.
+The values are Cruiser, 26, and 175.99
+3. Create a constructor that only takes type and size as parameters
+4. Create a constructor that takes all the parameters
+5. Create two more objects that will match the sample output.

 # Scanner Class
 Scanner class is a package that provide primitive input within Java programs.
 It can be found in the [java.util Package](https://docs.oracle.com/javase/8/docs/api/java/util/package-summary.html) website.